Calvados Vieille Reserve (= "old reserve") has aged 4 years in oak barrels, with 25% of new oak.

 ||42 % vol.|

 The apples are mixed, crushed and pressed.
 The apple juice is fermented right out to give cider to be distilled.
 Double distillation is carried out 6 months after the fermentation has taken place.
 The first distillation gives the "petite eau" at 30% by volume and it is the second distillation, that of the "petite eau" which gives the Calvados.

-Aging: Five years minimum.
+Aging: Four years minimum.
 In toasted 400 l (88 imperial gallon) oak barrels, 25% of which are new.
 Bottled when ordered.

 Eyes: Gold color.
 Bright and clear.

 Nose: Intense and soft.
 Notes of fresh oak, vanilla sugar and candied fruits.

 Mouth: First sensation is sweet and soft with notes of fresh liquorice.
 Citrus notes at the end.
 Empty glass offers notes of vanilla, citrus, and hay.

 - Storage: very long, bottles upright without special precautions.

 - As an Aperitif: on its own, over ice, or with a drop or two of water to let it release its aromas.